If the directors and shareholders lead a liquidation process this is known as a Creditors Voluntary Liquidation (CVL).

 Once appointed the liquidator takes over responsibility for the company and the director owes only a duty to assist the liquidator where required.
 The main functions of a liquidator are to perform his statutory duties of investigation and to realise the assets of the company.

-Once he has completed his investigations and realised the assets of the company a liquidator will seek his release from office and the company will be dissolved approximately 3 months from the date of his release.
+Once he has completed his investigations and realised the assets of the company a liquidator will seek his release from office and the company will be liquidated approximately 3 months from the date of his release.

 Get in touch with The Insolvency Experts